saptarshibasu/azure-study/README.md

 Owner | Grants full access to manage all resources, including the ability to assign roles in Azure RBAC Reader | View all resources, but does not allow you to make any changes User Access Administrator | Lets you manage user access to Azure resources

+* Resource Locks
+  * **CanNotDelete** - Authorized users can read or modify the resource, but can't delete the resource
+  * **ReadOnly** - Authorized users can only read a resource, but can't delete or update the resource
+* Resource Locks can be applied at resource level, resource group level, or subscription level
+* Resource Locks when created at the resource group or subscription level, all resources underneath them inherit the lock

 ## Resource Groups
 * A container that holds related resources for an Azure solution